-We know we want to build a culture where our employees feel safe (personally), have autonomy, gain mastery and have pretty much the same values as their colleagues and leadership.
+We know we want to build a culture where our employees feel safe (personally), have autonomy, gain mastery, and have pretty much the same values as their colleagues and leadership.
 A lot goes into building and actively managing such a culture.
 One simple thing is — thanks.
-The open and often public acknowledgement of a well made decision, upholding the corporate values and/or good work done.
+The open and frequent public acknowledgment of a well-made decision upholds the corporate values and encourages employees to do good work.

 Find Ways to Say Thanks

-Other easy and very effective ways to get across our appreciation is to make a simple statement in staff meetings or project meetings.
-We have to be a bit careful about singling out people for praise unless we believe we really know who is contributing.
-That shouldn’t be an excuse, just a caution to make sure we don’t leave out key players who just simply aren’t as visible.
+Another easy and very effective way to get across our appreciation is to make a simple statement in staff meetings or project meetings.
+We have to be a bit careful about singling out people for praise unless we believe we know who is contributing.
+That shouldn’t be an excuse, just a caution to make sure we don’t leave out key players who aren’t as visible.

 In my mind, the most critical function of a true leader is to build and actively manage the culture — the values, vision, and mission — of the organization.
 We should be focused on the proper integration of new employees and be the corporate culture guardians.
 I like a culture of appreciation, gratitude, and thanks.
 And what could be more fun, exciting, and essential than building such a culture?